 In this Part unless the context requires otherwise —

-“Committee” means the Perinatal and Infant Mortality Committee constituted under this Part;
+Committee means the Perinatal and Infant Mortality Committee constituted under this Part;

-“investigator” means the medical practitioner from time to time appointed under this Part;
+investigator means the medical practitioner from time to time appointed under this Part;

-“member” means a person appointed to be a member of the Committee, and includes the Chairman of the Committee;
+member means a person appointed to be a member of the Committee, and includes the Chairman of the Committee;

-“metropolitan area” means that portion of the State within a radius of 80 kilometres from the General Post Office at Perth.
+metropolitan area means that portion of the State within a radius of 80 kilometres from the General Post Office at Perth.

 [Section 340AA inserted by No. 47 of 1978 s.
 34.]